tywalch/electrodb/README.md

 The property name you assign the entity will then be "alias", or name, you can reference that entity by through the Service.
 Aliases can be useful if you are building a service with multiple versions of the same entity or wish to change the reference name of an entity without impacting the schema/key names of that entity.

 Services take an optional second parameter, similar to Entities, with a `client` and `table`.
 Using this constructor interface, the Service will utilize the values from those entities, if they were provided, or be passed values to override the `client` or `table` name on the individual entities.

 Not yet available for TypeScript, this pattern will also accept Models, or a mix of Entities and Models, in the same object literal format.

 ## Join
 When using JavaScript, use `join` to add [Entities](#entities) or [Models](#model) onto a Service.

-See [TypeScript Services](#typescript-services) to learn how to "join" entities in TypeScript.
+If using TypeScript, see [TypeScript Services](#typescript-services) to learn how to "join" entities for use in a TypeScript project.

 ```javascript
 // Independent Models